Division you will compete in: CF

 How would you describe your training for a competition: I build my strength in the off season and add extra conditioning just before I compete.

 Favorite exercises: Cleans, snatches, and anything with a kettlebell.

 Strongest skills: I have a balance between strength, endurance, and gymnastics, which is important in CF.

-Today I am most proud of: being as successful as I am in my sport on a vegan diet.
+Today I am most proud of: being as successful as I am in my sport on a vegan diet, with a full time job, and as a parent.
 People tease you until your performance exceeds their expectations.
-I’m also the proud owner of my own gym, ATK CF.